quarkiverse/quarkiverse/docs/Home.md

 The root package name is expected to be the same as the project’s Maven artifact `groupId`.

+## Parent POM

+All Quarkiverse projects are expected to use [io.quarkiverse:quarkiverse-parent](https://github.com/quarkiverse/quarkiverse-parent) as the parent POM.
+This POM contains common project release and artifact publishing configuration.

 ## LICENSE

 The project is expected to be licensed under ASL 2.0.
 (TO BE CONFIRMED)